Aterminate/LegalOneCodingTest/Readme.md

     Then name it according to your needs

-12. Creating Migrations & Database Schema of the table and run the commands sequentially
+12. Create Migrations & Database Schema of the table and run the commands sequentially

     - php bin/console make:migration
 	- php bin/console doctrine:migrations:migrate